Spasticity treatment has less to do with your muscles and more to do with your brain.

 Curious, right?
 Although the problem appears to be one place, the answer lies somewhere else.

-To help you reverse this condition the way expert therapists would, we’ll teach you the best spasticity treatments we know.
+To help you reverse this condition the way expert therapists would, we’ll teach you the best stroke treatment for spasticity.

 Plus, you’ll learn how to reduce severe spasticity in paralyzed muscles at the end.